ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-compile.md

 mbed compile -c
 ```

-### Flash the built program and monitor the target
+### Flashing the built program and monitor the target

 You can flash the built program to the connected target by adding the `-f/--flash` argument to the `compile` command: